chinmaygandi/Resume/README.md

 # RESUME
-You can reach out to me gandi.c@northeastern.edu
+You can reach out to me on gandi.c@northeastern.edu

 ### **Education**
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------------